 (Courtney Regan / paintbypixels.com)

 A key part of the ritual is sending out memorial lanterns on water.
-In past years, a $10 donation has been requested per lantern and parking has cost $10
+A $10 donation is requested per lantern.

 For more information, visit www.foresthillstrust.org or call 617.524.3150.

 To see photos from past festivals, click here.

 And connect via Facebook by clicking the “Like” button on the top right hand corner of the Jamaica Plain homepage, here.